viur-framework/viur-docs/source/modules/order.rst

 [Bild Statemachine]

-The modul is mostly usable out of the box, but it needs some information's about what it should process.
+The module is mostly usable out of the box, but it needs some information's about what it should process.
 First, it assumes that you use the cart module.
 If you don’t, you probably need to override the checkout function, catch the case when step and id are None, and store the information what the user is about to order yourself.
 Second, you must override the method :py:func:`server.modules.order.Order.getBillItems`, which returns a list on items to put on the bill for